bsmrvl/TT71-Build3/README.md

 Data includes 10,000 finished campaigns between 1/21/20 and 11/12/20.
 App also has a query form which allows user to search for campaigns similar to theirs, and compare failures to successes.

-To install and run locally, clone the repo, change "env.txt" to ".env".
+To install and run locally, clone the repo and change "env.txt" to ".env".
 Then:

 ```
 pipenv install